Risdon Prison Complex: Wilfred Lopes Centre for Forensic Mental Health

 In 2006, the Wilfred Lopes Centre for Forensic Mental Health replaced the Risdon Prison Hospital.
 The prison hospital was located within the grounds of the old H.M.
 Risdon Prison and had 28 single cells that provided medical assessment on reception, outpatient care, inpatient care, and inpatient psychiatric care.

 The Wilfred Lopes Centre is situated near the Risdon Prison Complex, but is not part of the prison.
 It is a health facility owned and managed by the Department of Health and Human Services.
-Patients are provided with modern, professional and highly specialised psychiatric care and treatment.
+Patients are provided with specialised psychiatric care and treatment.
 Treatment is based on individually tailored programs designed to support independence and dignity, and minimise the ill effects of long-term care.
 The 35-bed unit caters for the varying needs of clients, including a mix of males and females.
 The grounds are landscaped to help create a therapeutic environment.
-The Centre includes 12 beds in a High Dependency Unit, for people with acute illness; 18 beds in an Extended Care Unit, for people who require a less restrictive environment and are able to participate in rehabilitation activities; and 5 beds in a Semi-Independent Living Unit for people preparing for discharge into the community.
+The Centre includes 12 beds in a high-dependency unit, for people with acute illness; 18 beds in an extended care unit, for people who require a less restrictive environment and are able to participate in rehabilitation activities; and 5 beds in a semi-independent living unit for people preparing for discharge into the community.
 There is also a 3-bed de-escalation suite with three seclusion rooms, lounge and courtyard (not counted as part of bed-numbers).
-The design of the Centre provides flexibility to accommodate more vulnerable people.

 Medium security

 Located outside the perimeter of the maximum security prison, the Ron Barwick Medium Security Prison contained thirty six cells and an indoor recreation area.
 This facility operated an incentive for inmates of the maximum security prison to strive to achieve a medium security classification in order that they may be transferred to the better conditions in the Ron Barwick Prison.
 The facility has opened and closed on several occasions since it first opened in 1974.
 The facility was demolished in 2004 to make way for the new prison.
 In 2006, the old H.M.
 Risdon Prison was renamed as Ron Barwick Minimum Security prison, even though is it classified as a medium security environment.
 Medium security inmates are housed in units of either 6 or 8 beds.
-Each unit has individual bedrooms, along with a two-bed 'buddy' room, and common lounge, dining, toilet and shower facilities.
+Each unit has individual bedrooms, along with a two-bed "buddy" room, and common lounge, dining, toilet and shower facilities.
 Inmates have access to a majority of the outdoor grounds in the medium security part of the complex.